 1. Stringing Beads on Pipe Cleaners

-This is just as simple as it sounds, bring a small tupperware of plastic beads and let the kids make bracelets and necklaces.
+This is just as simple as it sounds, bring a small tupperware or zip lock bag of pony beads and let the kids make bracelets and necklaces.
 I always like to suggest that the kids make a necklace for whomever you are going to visit whether that is Grandma or Aunt Kelley.
 Also, if you don’t have pony beads on hand, noodles or Cheerios work great too!

 3. Are We There Yet Game

-This simple pipe cleaner car game for kids will put the “Are We There Yet?” questions to rest.
+This simple pipe cleaner road trip game for kids will put the “Are We There Yet?” questions to rest.

 Here’s how you play the “Are we there yet” pipe cleaner car game: